ConorHoulihan/Coding-Challenge-Genesys/README.md

 # Coding-Challenge-Genesys
-Genesys_Project is the most recent version, it implements testng and the page object model
+Genesys_Project is the most recent version, it implements testng and the page object model.

-DockerSelTest is an older version that uses docker, I plan on combining the two projects.
-In order to run it you need to enter the following in console: docker pull selenium/standalone-chrome:87.0-20210106 Once that has completed you need to enter:
+It is run from the class 'DunnesHomeTest.java' or 'DunnesHomeTest_Docker.java' if you want to run it through docker In order to run it you need to enter the following in console: docker pull selenium/standalone-chrome:87.0-20210106 Once that has completed you need to enter: